Keyboard shortcuts

 • --no-context-aware - Disable context-aware false positive reduction (enabled by default)

-• --attribution - Show complexity attribution details
+• --attribution - Show complexity attribution details (requires multi-pass, which is the default)

 Context & Coverage